n8willis/opentype-shaping-documents/opentype-shaping-telugu.md

 **Matra** is the standard term for a dependent vowel sign.

-The term "matra" is also used to refer to the headline above most Telugu letters.
+The term "matra" is also used to refer to the headline in other Indic scripts, and may be used to describe the distinctive up-tick stroke above most Telugu letters by comparison.
 To avoid ambiguity, the term **headline** is used in most Unicode and OpenType shaping documents.

 **Halant** and **Virama** are both standard terms for the below-base "vowel-killer"